 Subscribe to our monthly newsletter to receive encouraging advice to help you lead a healthy lifestyle.

-Dr. Byrd and his colleagues at Kelsey-Seybold are also seeing more kids with cholesterol and blood pressure problems – conditions that could easily lead to early heart disease.
+- Cholesterol and blood pressure problems, conditions that could easily lead to early heart disease.

 At What Age Is Weight an Issue?

 Excess weight is usually not a concern in babies and young children.
 However, after age 2, the likelihood that a weight problem will persist into adulthood increases with each year that passes.